Last Updated on November 5, 2021 by Anne-Marie

 Also, make sure to prepare the quinoa with vegetable broth or salted water and not chicken broth.
 (Some people forget, you know?)

-No cherries?
-If you can’t find dried unsweetened cherries, use dried cranberries, chopped dates or dried plums (prunes).
+If you can’t find dried unsweetened cherries, use dried cranberries, chopped dates or dried plums (prunes) in this stuffed pumpkins dish.

 Also, some folks don’t like quinoa because they think it’s bitter.
 That’s because you must rinse it before cooking.